-- (a) the Australian Securities and Investments Commission (ASIC); - (b) the Australian Prudential Regulation Authority (APRA); - (c) Commonwealth authority prescribed under the Corporations Regulations 2001 (Cth); and
+- 1. The Australian Securities and Investments Commission (ASIC); - 2.
+The Australian Prudential Regulation Authority (APRA);

-(d) a legal practitioner for the purpose of obtaining legal advice or representation in relation to the operation of the Australian Whistleblower Law.
+- 3. A Commonwealth authority prescribed under the Corporations Regulations 2001 (Cth); and - 4.
+A legal practitioner for the purpose of obtaining legal advice or representation in relation to the operation of the Australian Whistleblower Law.